Welcome to Otorohanga District Council

 This means that in all cases, any person may light a fire in the open air without a fire permit.
 They must of course take all necessary precautions, including:

-Even though you can light a fire without a permit, you nevertheless remain responsible for any damage or costs incurred to extingush it, and can also be prosecuted under certain circumstances of negligence. (see section below)
+Even though you can light a fire without a permit, you nevertheless remain responsible for any damage or costs incurred to extinguish it, and can also be prosecuted under certain circumstances of negligence.

 Fire restrictions are applied across the Otorohanga District from the second Monday of January to the end of March.
 But may be extended if conditions require when fire danger is high and may be put in place at any time of the year.